Russia–United Kingdom relations: Embassies

 The Embassy of Russia is located in London, United Kingdom.
 The Embassy of the United Kingdom is located in Moscow, Russia.

-Outside Moscow, there is one British Consulate-General in Ekaterinburg.
-There was a British Consulate General in St. Petersburg but it was closed in 2018 due to a diplomatic fallout.
+Outside Moscow, there is one British Consulate-General in Yekaterinburg.
+There was a British Consulate General in St. Petersburg but it was closed in 2018 due to a diplomatic fallout following the Skripals affair.
+There is a Russian Consulate General in Edinburgh.